lorenzo85/scenarios-ica/egress-external-services-tls-origination/step2/text.md

 HTTP/2 200
 ```

-What just happened is that the *curl* command handled the redirection to HTTPS transparently for us,
+What just happened is that the *curl* command handled the redirection to HTTPs transparently for us,
-since `finance.yahoo.com` accepts only connections over HTTPS.
+since `finance.yahoo.com` accepts only connections over HTTPs.

 There are two problems with this communication flow: